International Union of Notaries: Presidency

 The union elects a President of the union at General Assembly of member notariats, the institutional meeting of the International Union of Notaries, for three years term.
 To be eligible for election, a candidate must be a notary from one of the active member notariats.
-The current president of the union is Cristina Noemi Armella, a professional notary from Argentine Notariat, elected at the 29th Congress General Assembly in November 2019.
+The current president of the union is Lionel Galliez, French notary, elected at the 30th Congress General Assembly in November 2021.

 Membership

 Membership consists of notariats from civil law sovereign states or non-sovereign states.
-Quebec and London are members instead of Canada and United Kingdom because of the presence of notariats in these regions, something uncommon in common law states (no pun intended).
+Quebec and the City of London are members instead of Canada and United Kingdom because of the presence of notariats in these regions, something uncommon in common law states.
 Although there is also notaries in other common law states such as Michigan in the United States, but their duty differ at varying degree in terms of certification of legal documents, where the notary is an extended hand of the Secretary of State for legalization of any documents.
 In the states of Alabama and Florida, under Alabama Code 1975§ 36-20-50 et. seq. and Florida State § 118.10, juncto Florida ADC 1C-18.001 et. seq., existing statute that enable civil law notaries may allow those states to join the UINL as a non-independent state member, similar to Quebec and London, but so far none of those states joined.
-Thus no state in the United States and only one territory, (Puerto Rico) certified as a member of UINL.
+Thus no state in the United States and only one territory (Puerto Rico) is certified as a member of UINL.
 In their line of work, their operation is similar to the continental European notaries.
 Lebanon and Belarus are the most recent members, joined in 2018 and 2019, respectively.
 The list of the members is as follows: